A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Mathematical appendix

-Again, the best way to find such examples is by constructing them such that the conditions are fulfilled.
+Again, the best way to find examples of this kind is by constructing them such that the conditions are fulfilled.
 Here we show how to construct a distribution for class $(\text{H}_{10}^\alpha)$.
-The starting point are the equations for nearly perfect (anti-)correlations:
+The starting point are the equations for nearly perfect (anti\=/)correlations: